BorisHouenou/Distribution-of-Middle-Income-Countries/README.md

 # Distribution-of-Middle-Income-Countries
-Map of distribution of middle income countries by World Bank classification
+Map of the distribution of middle income countries by World Bank classification